gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 real data set.
 This variability due to random sampling is something that needs to be properly accounted for to use the **single** estimated regression line to make inferences about the true line and parameters based on the sample-based estimates.
+\index{random sampling}
 The next sections develop those inferential tools.

 (ref:fig7-3) Variability in realized regression lines based on sampling variation.
 Light grey lines are simulated realizations assuming the bold (red) line is the true SLR model and variability is similar to the original BAC data set.